am1guard/rpgmmvwebtranslatebyhan/README.md

 I want to use Edge from here and I recommend Edge to all of you.
 The translation is very good and compatible with the program.

-right-click anywhere on the page and press turn page
+right-click anywhere on the page and press translate page

 ![Ekran görüntüsü 2025-02-11 192902](https://github.com/user-attachments/assets/b6df1888-3e85-41c8-90b1-e9f66167fddd)